3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Parts with vertical walls (and no draft angle) are most prone to drag marks.

-When two flows meet, small hair-like discolorations may develop.
+When 2 flows meet, small hair-like discolorations may develop.
 These knit lines affect the parts aesthetics, but also they generally decrease the strength of the part.

 Parts with abrupt geometry changes or holes are more prone to knit lines.